8 Tips to Get More Engagement on Social Media Content

 One final thing to mention is that some brands like to play dirty.
 They create a giveaway but announce fake winners to cut potential losses.

-Getting away with such behavior once or twice is possible, but it does not take too long for social media users to get wind of what is going on.
-And after they expose you, expect to struggle if you want to come back from this.
+Getting away with such behavior once or twice is possible, but it does not take too long for social media users to understand what is happening.
+And after they expose you, expect to struggle if you want to return from this.

 Remember to Use Hashtags

-Hashtags are also competitive, so it is pretty common to seek ways to make your hashtag just a little bit different to avoid collision with brands that are using the most popular hashtags.
+Hashtags are also competitive, so it is pretty common to seek ways to make your hashtag a little bit different to avoid collision with brands using the most popular hashtags.

 Share User-Generated Content

-User-generated content is an interesting approach to get more engagement on the content you publish right now.
+User-generated content is an interesting way to increase engagement with the content you publish now.
 Include an Instagram wall on your event page to showcase user-generated content using the event hashtag.
-This will not only encourage participation but also, user-generated content can be a powerful social proof tool.
+This will not only encourage participation but also make user-generated content a powerful social proof tool.

 It adds variety to the overall content strategy, but the main idea behind this method is to establish a deeper connection with your audience.
 Showing that you care and want to incorporate their ideas into your social media strategy is great if you think long-term.